Battery comparison test. Comparative test of imported and domestic batteries

 Best result: Medalist, 55.11 kJ.
 Worst result: Globatt, 10.49 kJ.

-Better than others accepts a Varta Blue Dynamic charge - 26.03 A. Less than others charging current the Banner Power Bull battery has 20.86 A.
+Better than others accepts Varta Blue Dynamic charge - 26.03 A. Less than others charging current the Banner Power Bull battery has 20.86 A.

-Estimated price 4200 rub.
+Approximate price 4200 rub.

 Declared capacity 65 Ah